vuejs/v2.vuejs.org/source/guide/best-practices.md

-title: Best Practices for Beginners
+title: Tips & Best Practices
 type: guide
 order: 15
 ---

-## Data
+## Data Initialization

-Initializing your data properties in Vue Model is safe and good for performance.
-Suppose you have following template:
+Vue's data observation model favors deterministic data models.
+It is recommended to initialize all the data properties that needs to be reactive upfront in the `data` option.
+For example, given the following template:

 ``` html
 <div id="demo">